kenhoff/metalsmith-image-resizer/README.md

 	.source(__dirname + "/src")
 	.destination(__dirname + "/build")
 	.use(imageResizer({
-		src: "img/*" // glob for the images you'd like to resize }))
+		glob: "img/*" // glob for the images you'd like to resize }))
 	.build(function(err) {
 		if (err) throw err;